HMS Starr (1805): War of 1812

 Next, Meteor and were at the siege of Fort Bowyer in February 1815, the final engagement on the Gulf Coast.

+In the event of further conflict, Meteor was tasked with to transmit supplies of corn to the Creek allies at Apalachicola in March 1815.

 Fate

-On 13 June Captain Samuel Roberts received a promotion to post-captain.
+On 13 June 1815, Meteor arrived at Portsmouth, having departed New Providence in the Bahamas.
+That same day, Captain Samuel Roberts received a promotion to post-captain.
 That month command passed to Commander Daniel Roberts.
 On 16 October 1816 Meteor was sold at Deptford to Mr Mellish for £1,450.